-We built a three-tier model routing system for a client spending $38K/month on LLM APIs.
-A lightweight classifier analyzed each request—task type, complexity markers, required reasoning depth—and routed it to the cheapest capable model.
-Simple tasks like classification and extraction (62% of traffic) went to Haiku-class models at $0.25/M tokens.
-Moderate tasks like summarization and structured Q&A (27%) hit mid-tier models at $3/M tokens.
-Only complex multi-step reasoning (11%) reached premium models at $15/M tokens.
-Confidence-based escalation caught the 8% of cheap-model responses that fell below quality thresholds and re-routed them upward.
-Monthly costs dropped from $38K to $15.2K—a 60% reduction—with no measurable quality decline.
-The entire implementation took four weeks.
+A three-tier model routing system splits LLM traffic by complexity.
+A lightweight classifier analyzes each request, task type, complexity markers, required reasoning depth, and routes it to the cheapest capable model.
+Simple tasks like classification and extraction (typically 50-65% of traffic) hit Haiku-class models at $0.25/M tokens.
+Moderate tasks like summarization and structured Q&A (~25%) hit mid-tier models at $3/M tokens.
+Only complex multi-step reasoning (~10%) reaches premium models at $15/M tokens.
+Confidence-based escalation catches low-quality cheap-model responses and re-routes them upward.
+Across production deployments we've audited, the pattern routinely cuts monthly API spend 40-70% with no measurable quality decline.

 This pattern is everywhere.
 Teams pick the best available model during prototyping, wire it into production, and never revisit the decision.
 The API costs scale linearly while most of the work doesn't require that level of intelligence.

 Model routing fixes this by directing each request to the cheapest model capable of handling it well.
 Try the cheap model first.
 Check whether the response meets quality thresholds.
 Escalate to the expensive model only when the cheap one falls short.
 At Particula Tech, we've built model routing layers for systems processing millions of requests monthly.
-This article covers the exact architecture, the classification logic, and the real numbers from a recent implementation.
+This article covers the exact architecture, the classification logic, and the engineering trade-offs that determine whether routing pays off.
 If you're paying premium prices for every LLM call, most of that spend is waste.
+The routing layer itself usually lives in an AI gateway: our AI gateway decision framework walks through which tier (DIY, LiteLLM, Portkey, or Kong) fits the routing pattern below at your traffic level.

 Why Every Request Ends Up on the Expensive Model